chadsr/NordVPN-NetworkManager/README.rst

 1.1 Arch (AUR)
 ~~~~~~~~~~~~~~

 Use your preferred method of installing packages via AUR.
-Any easy
+An easy
-option is to use `yaourt <https://archlinux.fr/yaourt-en>`__:
+option is to use `yay <https://github.com/Jguer/yay>`__:

 ::

-   yaourt -S nordnm
+   yay -S nordnm

 1.2 Debian/Ubuntu
 ~~~~~~~~~~~~~~~~~